Billiken-Blueprint/Billiken-Blueprint/RateMyProfessor.com-Web-Scraper/README.md

 Works with any similarly structured dumps (top-level list of professors, each with a reviews array — or change --review-key).

-New Requirements

-Python 3.9+ recommended

-Google Chrome + matching ChromeDriver (on macOS, easiest via: brew install --cask google-chrome && brew install chromedriver)

-Python deps in your venv:

-pip install selenium bs4

-(Only Selenium is needed for the scraper; bs4 is optional.
-The converter uses only stdlib.)

-🚀 How to run the scraper
+How to run the updated scraper

 From the project root: